yadukrishnan4998/amFOSS-tasks/introspection/README.md

 Do you have any feedback on the selection process?

 I don't see anything wrong with the selection process.
-But I genuinely do think that this is one of the best recruitment processes that I've heard of.
+But I genuinely do think that this is one of the best recruitment processes that I've seen.
 This selection process is just the perfect way to select a person who is determined to do task, contribute to open-source and someone who is good at efficient learning.